RSS

 Defect Fixes

-• Fixed an issue when images would not be scanned or re-evaluated with an alert configured with four or more scopes.
+• Fixed an issue where images would not be scanned or re-evaluated with an alert configured with four or more scopes.

-• Fixed an issue when Captures from a runtime policy would not display in the Inspect UI.
+• Fixed an issue where Captures from a runtime policy would not display in the Inspect UI.

 Sysdig Platform